Scriptize/Scriptize/README.md

 ### What's up ✌🏿

-My name is Darren and I'm a Computer Science major at New York University intrested in backend software development.
+My name is Darren and I'm a Computer Science major at New York University intrested in backend and systems software development.

 Currently I'm working on a [limit orderbook](https://github.com/Scriptize/HFTS) in Rust! 🦀